dodenciu/user-activity/README.md

 docker-compose up -d
 ```

+⚠️ If the api container fails to start, try to re-start it manually.

+⚠️ There is a chance that the database container is not ready when the API tries to connect to it.

 That's it!
 The application will automatically:
 - Build the .NET 8 API
 - Start PostgreSQL database